Art-of-WiFi/UniFi-API-browser/README.md

 ### Features

-The UniFi API browser tool offers the following features and benefits:
+The UniFi API browser tool offers the following features:

-- browse data collections/API endpoints exposed by the UniFi Controller API in an easy manner
+- Browse data collections and API endpoints exposed by the UniFi Controller API in an easy manner
-- switch between sites managed by the connected controller
+- Switch between sites managed by the connected controller
-- switch between output formats (currently `JSON`, `JSON highlighted`, `PHP array, interactive` and `PHP array, highlighted` have been implemented)
+- Switch between output formats (currently **JSON**, **JSON highlighted**, **PHP array**, **interactive**, and **PHP array, highlighted**)
-- copy the results to clipboard (this is only supported with the `JSON` output format, will fail gracefully with large collections)
+- Copy the results to clipboard (this is only supported with the JSON output format and will fail gracefully with large collections)
-- switch between the default Bootstrap theme and the [Bootswatch](https://bootswatch.com/) themes
+- Switch between the default Bootstrap theme and the [Bootswatch](https://bootswatch.com/) themes
-- an "About" modal which shows version information for PHP, cURL, and the UniFi Controller
+- An **About** modal that shows version information for PHP, cURL, and the UniFi Controller
-- very easy setup with minimal dependencies
+- Very easy setup with minimal dependencies
-- timing details of API calls can be useful to "benchmark" your UniFi Controller
+- Timing details of API calls can be useful to "benchmark" your UniFi Controller
-- useful tool when developing applications that make use of the UniFi Controller API
+- A useful tool when developing applications that make use of the UniFi Controller API
-- the API exposes more data than is visible through the UniFi controller's web interface which makes the tool useful for troubleshooting purposes
+- The API exposes more data than is visible through the UniFi controller's web interface, making it useful for troubleshooting purposes
-- debug mode to troubleshoot cURL connections (set `$debug` to `true` in the config file to enable debug mode)
+- Debug mode to troubleshoot cURL connections (set `$debug` to `true` in the config file to enable debug mode)

 ### Data collections/API endpoints currently implemented in the API browser